 Autolyse was first introduced by Professor Raymond Calvel in his book: “The Taste Of Bread”.
 It’s a beginner-friendly method to develop flour without kneading or yeast.
-Using this technique will improve the amount the bread rises in the oven.
-As well as reducing the amount of kneading or fermentation development required.
-The extensibility enhancement of the gluten after autolysing the flour, make it popular for sourdough and baguette makers.
+Using this technique improves how much bread can rise in the oven.
+As well as reducing the amount of kneading and gluten development required.
+The extensibility enhancement of the gluten after autolysing the flour makes it popular for sourdough and baguette makers.

 What is an autolyse?